- Home

 Students may take from June 6 through July 29 to complete an online course.
 This is an eight (8) week period.
 All of the courses are designed such that they could be completed in as little as six (6) weeks to allow students time to take a vacation during the summer if they desire.

-Each online, credited course requires that students attend a one day, on-campus orientation.
-Length of the day varies from course to course, but no orientation will exceed four (4) hours.
+Each online, credited course requires that students attend a one-day, on-campus orientation.
+The length of the day varies from course to course, but no orientation will exceed four (4) hours.

 FULL CREDIT COURSE EXPECTATIONS: